0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 Of course, the type of the property value varies and depends on the property.

-the property descriptor and value types are often documentd with a usage summary table in the MSDN page for the property

-insert example snippet here
+the property descriptor and value types are often documentd with a usage summary table in the MSDN page for the property.
+As indicated by our driver's log, ```KSPROPERTY_CONNECTION_STATE -> KSSTATE_RUN``` property is being set to start the recording, and ```KSPROPERTY_CONNECTION_STATE -> KSSTATE_STOP``` property is being set to stop it. insert example snippet here msdn

 > KSPROPERTY and KSIDENTIFIER are aliases, and have the same definition.

 As with all KS IOCTLs, ```IOCTL_KS_PROPERTY``` is defined as ```METHOD_NEITHER```, meaning data is passed via raw user addresses accessible only in the caller's context.

+## Ksthunk

 Would like to cover
 - the stack